 - Lightly grease a griddle or large skillet with cooking spray.
 Then set the griddle temperature to 350°F, or set the skillet over medium-low heat on the stove.

-- Add all of the ingredients to a large mixing bowl, then whisk or use a fork to stir until just blended.
+- Add the wet and dry ingredients together in a medium or large mixing bowl, then whisk or use a fork to stir until just blended.
 You do not want to over-mix the batter, and a few clumps of flour are fine.
-Let the pumpkin pancake Bisquick batter rest for a few minutes; when it starts to bubble a bit, it’s ready to cook.
+Let the pumpkin pancakes with Bisquick batter rest for a few minutes; when it starts to bubble a bit, it’s ready to cook.

 - Use a measuring cup to scoop 1/4 to 1/3 cup of pancake batter and carefully add to the hot griddle or skillet.
 Cook them for a minute or two until the edges become solid and light brown, and flip.